spokenlore/NetflixTakeHome/scenario_overview.md

+# Notes (best practices):
+* Ideally, we would also build some functionality to seed data into the database (since this live database is being used by a lot of people)
+* Teardown / startup of Webdriver could be wrapped so it is not specified in every test
+* There should be a file with commonly used XPATHs so they're not defined again in every test

 # Happy Path Scenarios:

-Ideally, we would also build some functionality to seed data into the database (since this live database is being used by a lot of people)

 End-to-end (UI) (would have more tests in reality):
 1. Accessing the page